jatin-35asd/Car-Rental-FullStackWebApp/README.md

 npm install
 npm run dev

-The application will run locally once both server and client are active.
+Once both the server and client are running, the application will be available locally in your browser.